pgmsolutions/module-leaflet/rpgm_modules/leaflet/README.md

 Leaflet.createIcon(iconId, options)
 ```

 Create a new icon for future markers.
+Icon should be created before initializing the map.

 - `iconId` is a unique id;
 - `options` is a list of [Leaflet icon options](https://leafletjs.com/reference.html#icon).